am0nt31r0/OSINT-Search/README.md

 - Create an account at https://whatcms.org/API and get the WhatCMS API key.
 - Create an account at https://censys.io/register and get the API ID and API secret.
 - Create an account at https://dashboard.fullcontact.com/consents and get the FullContact API key.
+- Create an account at https://www.towerdata.com/email-validation ang get the TowerData API key.

 # Functionality